 When I turn the key to start my Jeep, sometimes it starts and sometimes nothing happens.
 What would cause this?
+Sometimes when I try to start my Jeep, I'll turn the ignition, all the lights come on, seat belt alarm sounds but the starter doesn't engage.

 If it is an auto transmission, it could be the Park and Neutral Position switch.
 When problem occurs, try shifting to N and see if you can start.